A reduction theorem for the Navarro Alperin weight conjecture: Constructing new ordering -triples from old ones

 In this section, we are going to introduce some ways of constructing new ordering relations between $\hH$-triples from given ones.
-There are three cases, all of which can be found in \cite[Section 2]{Nav-GMckay}.
-However, we are only interested in the situation that the overgroup affords via conjugation the biggest possible automorphism group of the normal group (see Definition \ref{def:H-tri-pair}).
+There are three main cases, all of which can be found in \cite[Section 2]{Nav-GMckay}.
+After this, we prove a lifting and descent lemma of ordering relation of $\hH$-triples (see Lemma \ref{lem:H-triUD}).